greguz/mutent/README.md

 ### Find

-The "reading" counterpart of the `insert` function is `find` function.
+The reading counterpart of the `insert` function is `find` function.

 ```javascript
 function commit (source, target, options) {